QVCItalia/magento-configurable-auto-pricing/README.md

 ## Requirements

-Magento EE 1.12-1.13
+Magento EE 1.12-1.13, CE 1.9

-The extension was tested with these Magento versions, but I'd like to hear from you if you tried on other versions.
+The extension was tested on these Magento versions, with the help of the GitHub community.
+If you're gonna try it on other versions, please let us know how it behaves!
+Hopefully we'll updated the compatible versions list :)

 ## Installation
 ### Modman